roman-milk/roman-milk.github.io/wifes-journey.md

+===

- ****** A Wife's Submissive Journey Ch.
-02 ****** bydawn1958© Ella pinned Sue's arms above her head and made sure the stretchy top remained around her neck.
+Ella pinned Sue's arms above her head and made sure the stretchy top remained around her neck.
 "Jim!
 There you go... feast your eyes on those luscious tits.
 Go ahead... help yourself."

  Jim eagerly hovered over Sue's chest.
 He put his hands around one of the seductive boobs and squeezed it so that the boob stood proudly in the air.
 Sue merely whimpered when his head dropped and her delicate nipple went into his mouth.